phi9t/muon_optimizer/.github/CI_CD_GUIDE.md

-# CI/CD Configuration
+# CI/CD Configuration Guide

-This directory contains the complete CI/CD pipeline configuration for the Muon Optimizer project.
+This guide provides comprehensive documentation for the CI/CD pipeline configuration in the Muon Optimizer project.

 ## 🔄 Workflows